jk619/Prostriata/README.md

 This does the ac-pc alignemnt, preprocessing, dtiInit, mapping ROIs to acpc space, ensemble tractography with different curvatures

-The end result is a set of tracts (5 files for 5 curvatures) for each ROI
+The end result is a set of tracts (5 files for 5 curvatures) for each pair of ROIs

 -----------------------------------------------

 3. do2_edit_wm_masks.m

-This loads anatomy + wm for manual correction
+This loads anatomy + white matter masks for manual correction

 The end results are the corrected WM masks further used to constrain tractography